10:30 am Sunday Worship

 They are there to provide legal cover, biblical cover, for their, their duties.
 They’re like backup and they assure the people, they assure everyone that the traditions of the Pharisees, the policies, the priesthood, the policies of the temple, all those are biblically justified.
 We can find chapter and verse for everything that we do.
 So scribes assure everyone God is on the side of these religious authorities.
 You need to listen to them because the Bible says so.

-In reality, they are just there to legitimize whatever the chief priests paid them, to legitimize.
+In reality, they are just there to legitimize whatever the chief priests paid them to legitimize.
 The elders, these elders were respected lay leaders in the community.
 In Israel’s history, the elders are tribal heads who exercised oversight.
 They judged the different tribes of Israel, Simeon, Benjamin, Judah, Issachar, all those different tribes of Israel they exercised authority in, in those cities and towns.
-They had roles of giving judgment, deciding cases in the weather, in the synagogue, or sitting at the city gates.
+They had roles of giving judgment, deciding cases; whether in the synagogue or sitting at the city gates.

 But in Jerusalem, this is the big stage.
 This is like you got the lower courts, but this is like the Supreme Court.
 These guys, well respected, accomplished, studied, informed, and these men sat on the Sanhedrin to provide judicial oversight for the whole nation.
 Now the matter of concern for the chief priest, the scribes, the elders.
 What is it?
 Verse 2, “these things,” “these things.”
 It’s intentionally broad, but these things in context refers to everything Jesus has been doing over the past couple days.

 So we’re providing them a service.
 We provide a currency exchange.
 So none of that godless foreign money that are all stamped with pagan idols.
 None of that makes it into the temple coffers and pollutes the coffer and purity of the temple.
-We want to allow any of those foreign coins with lower silver content to rob the temple of God.
-We got a temple to maintain.
+We don’t wanna allow any of those foreign coins with lower silver content to rob the temple of God; we got a temple to maintain.
 We got to keep up the beauty.
 We got to keep up the experience for all of you.
 We just care.

 So when Jesus comes in and throws out the scam and the scammers, man, he is the people’s man.
 Certainly they do like Jesus.
 They’re hanging on all his words.
 But we know that just because they’re hanging on his words, it doesn’t mean it’s always for the right reason, right?
 Few days later, they’re gonna say “crucify him.”
 Truth didn’t go very deep with them.

 But back to the chief priests.
-They have their own business interests to protect.
-They’re obligated by contract to provide booth space for temple vendors so they can sell their animals, so they can exchange currency without any molestation from zealots like this man, without fear of rioting or uprisings from among the people.
+They had their own business interests to protect.
+They’re obligated by contract to provide booth space for temple vendors so they could sell their animals, so they exchange currency without any molestation from zealots, like this man, without fear of rioting or uprisings from among the people.
 These chief priests had contractual obligations to uphold, and all of that kept the money flowing.
 It lined their pockets by keeping their business partners happy, content.
 So concerned about protecting their interests, they got to deal with this Jesus problem.

 They can’t kill him, can’t have them assassinated, can’t have the appearance of an unlawful arrest.
 But they can try to undermine him in public.
 They can try to delegitimize him, expose his lack of credentials, his lack of authorization, show everyone he’s got no authority to do what he’s been doing, to teach what he’s been teaching.
 And what they want to say, we’re in charge here, and you failed to get our permission.
 But that sounds a little bit too wagging the finger in the face like the school marm, right?